Full Guide to Xbox Series S Internal SSD Upgrade | 2024🔥

 Step 2.
 Remove the plastic case and detach the power button, Wi-Fi, and Bluetooth boards.

 Step 3.
-And continue disconnecting and removing the power supply, fan, motherboard screws, and the motherboard with the SSD card.
+As I continue to disassemble the computer, I remove the power supply, fan, and motherboard screws, and carefully disconnect the motherboard from the rest of the system, including the SSD card.

 remove xbox internal component